pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-3.md

 ## Conclusion
 I hope this chapter has given you a first feeling of pride when you saw how your text editor was taking shape.
-We were talking a lot about idiomatic code in the beginning, and where busy refactoring our code into separate files for quite some time, but the payoff is visible: The code is cleanly structured and therefore easy to maintain.
+We were talking a lot about idiomatic code in the beginning, and were busy refactoring our code into separate files for quite some time, but the payoff is visible: The code is cleanly structured and therefore easy to maintain.
 Since we now know our way around Rust, we won't have to worry that much about refactoring in the upcoming chapters and can focus on